🎓 How to Write a Band 6 Module B Essay: Critical Study of Literature (HSC English)

 Photo by Syd Wachs / Unsplash

 Because you are studying the text 'critically' you are expected to have extensive knowledge about how every part of this text contributes to its meaning.
-While you should be doing this in every module, it's particularly important that you study up on these dot points and refer to them in your essay.
+While you should be doing this in every module, it's particularly important that you study up on these elements and refer to them in your essay.

 You should already be familiar with context; it is that setting, time or culture in which text is brought about.
 It is what motivates a text to be constructed and what ultimately decides how the text is presented.